How to remove AppleJeus malware

 This process is separate from the JMT Trader, and thus runs in the background even if this software is not launched.
 Additionally, CrashReporter is a daemon, a background process that runs without any visible interface.

-Bear in mind that eliminating the JMT Trader application will not remove AppleJeus (CrashReporter) malware, and therefore you should scan the system with a reputable anti-virus/anti-spyware suite (e.g., Combo Cleaner Antivirus for macOS) to eliminate all remnants.
+Bear in mind that eliminating the JMT Trader application will not remove AppleJeus (CrashReporter) malware, and therefore you should scan the system with a reputable anti-virus/anti-spyware suite (e.g., Combo Cleaner Antivirus for Windows) to eliminate all remnants.

 To disguise Celas Trade Pro as a legitimate trading app, cyber criminals created a website and fabricated an entire company.
 JMT Trader also has a download website and Twitter account, which may seem legitimate.
 Furthermore, JMT Trader is a clone of legitimate software called QT Bitcoin Trader.